 By default, Color Tools creates a generic white calibration for printers that support white ink.
 It is applied automatically when you select the printer's white ink settings in Server Manager.
 The generic white calibration usually makes it unnecessary to calibrate the white channel.
-However, if you notice too much dot gain when printing white gradations, you can create a custom white calibration, by selecting a printer with "White" in its name here.
+To create a calibration with a generic white calibration, select a printer type that does not contain white ink in the name.
+However, if you notice too much dot gain when printing white gradations, you can create a custom white calibration, by selecting a printer with "White" in its name.